redrails/old-blog/_posts/2016-11-23-Revisiting-Automatons.md

 - Non-deterministic finite automatons
 - Pushdown automatons

 A DFA or deterministic finite automaton provides some very useful tools that we can use such as parsing regular languages and being able to accept desired inputs.
-An example of this can be something like accepting a language such that ${α ∈ {0,1}∗ : |α|_{0} is even}$..
+An example of this can be something like accepting a language such that $${α ∈ {0,1}∗ : |α|_{0} is even}$$..
 Given this we can construct a DFA like the following:

 ![](https://i.imgur.com/B07kgEI.png)